alacrity-ai/shipwright-survivors/README.md

     - [ ] Godhand
     - [ ] Vanguard
   - [ ] Add randomness to trade tradepost trades, create some helper that generates pairs, probability tiers, put blueprints as static unlocks, if unlocked, then occupy with 3 trades.

+  - [ ] Debriefing menu needs more refinement:
+    - [ ] Add breakdown of all damage done by which weapons
+    - [ ] Stretch: Add a breakdown of all achievements / sidequests???

   - [x] Integrate tradepost registry entries in PlanetRegistry definitions
     - [x] Add all the existing tradeposts to the existing planets